AI-Driven Remote Patient Monitoring App for Chronic Care Management

 End-to-end teletherapy platforms with HIPAA-compliant video sessions, in-platform secure messaging between sessions, session scheduling, and integrated clinical notes.
 Video infrastructure that meets HIPAA requirements, not a general-purpose tool bolted onto your records system.
 Patients get mobile and web apps for session access, appointment management, and between-session journaling.
 The therapist workflow is built around the session: pre-session notes review, in-session tools, and post-session documentation without switching systems.

 Clinical records built to HIPAA standards with encrypted storage, role-based access, audit logging, and BAA-compliant infrastructure.
 Mental health-specific note templates cover progress notes, SOAP notes, intake assessments, treatment plan documentation, and discharge summaries, built for the note types your clinicians actually write.
 Voice-to-text transcription for session notes includes clinician review and approval before the record is finalised.
 Structured note fields handle ICD-10 diagnostic coding, treatment modality, session type, and presenting concerns.
+For prescribers, e-prescribing with EPCS support handles the controlled substances common in psychiatry.
+Substance use disorder records are segmented to meet 42 CFR Part 2 consent-to-disclose rules, not just HIPAA.
 Secure document management covers releases, consent forms, and referral correspondence.

 Scheduling built for therapy practice logistics: provider availability by session type and modality, recurring appointment management, and cancellation and rescheduling with automated patient notification.
 Waitlist management sorts by urgency, insurance, and wait time, not a manual email list.
 Automated intake delivery at the point of scheduling sends consent forms, insurance information requests, intake questionnaires, and standardised measures before the first session.
 Insurance eligibility verification is built into the scheduling workflow so you know coverage status before the appointment.